Wymington: War memorials

 A war memorial commemorating the men of the village killed in war resides in the church cemetery.
-It holds the names of the 24 men who died in the First World War, and the names of the 8 killed in the Second World War.
+The memorial, a 1.7 m tall granite cross, holds the names of the 24 men who died in the First World War, and the names of the 8 killed in the Second World War.
 Additionally, the village hall was dedicated as a memorial to those killed in the wars.